-By Ashley Borrett, PhD student at the University of Hull
+By Dr Ashley Borrett, University of Hull

 When I started my PhD back in 2013, I had a clear idea of what I wanted to research but had limited knowledge of just exactly what resources were out there and what information they would yield.

 The focus of my research was the interwar period of British history, and I was aiming to conduct a detailed examination of what was happening in Hull and East Yorkshire during this period with regards to attitudes and reactions to crime and criminality.
 The local angle meant that my obvious starting point for archival material was the Hull History Centre and the Beverley Treasure House.

 The items I discovered at both sites proved invaluable to my research into crime.
 These included Magistrates’ court records; prison and juvenile court registers; chief constables’ orders and memoranda; Hull Watch Committee minutes; and reports and information compiled by local charity organisations.
 Of course, this is not an exhaustive list, and you can find many more items depending on the time period under analysis

 But arguably the most valuable resources for my own research, and no doubt for many other historians investigating the criminal past of notable figures, friends or relatives, are the daily and weekly newspapers.
 These publications are indeed a treasure trove for the crime historian or anyone interested in social history.
 They can offer some of the best information about crime for a particular period.
 After all, stories about crime and criminality have been a staple element in newspapers for most of their history.

 As well as providing information about individual criminals, newspapers can reveal a lot about the prevailing attitudes in a given period, which in turn can give us a better understanding of what people felt about the various aspects of crime, such as punishment or rehabilitation.